SSDLC Hub

 The Coder's Domain: Tactical Implementation

-The Coder focuses on "implementation" and "craftsmanship."
-Their job is to ensure that the strategy is executed without introducing implementation flaws.
+The Coder focuses on implementation and craftsmanship.
+Their job is to ensure the strategy is executed without introducing implementation flaws.

 #2 Exploiting Server & #3 Exploiting Client

-These are the classic "bug" clusters—SQL injection, XSS, buffer overflows.
-These occur when code fails to handle data correctly.
+These are the classic “bug” clusters — SQL injection, XSS, buffer overflows.
+They occur when code fails to handle data correctly.

-• Key Question: "Did I sanitize this input before passing it to the database interpreter?"
+• Key Question: “Did I sanitize this input before passing it to the database interpreter or rendering it back to a browser?”

 #7 Malware (Execution Control)

-While the Programmer decides if file uploads are allowed, the Coder ensures the execution environment is locked down.
+While the Programmer decides if file uploads or scripting are allowed, the Coder ensures the execution environment is locked down.

 Applying This to the SSDLC